sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/setup-https.md

 # How to setup HTTPS connection with Ingress controller on your Kubernetes instance

 This document will take you through how to setup HTTPS connection using the preinstalled [Ingress controller](../deploy/kubernetes/configure.md#ingress-controller), which allows external users to access your main web server over the network.
 It installs rules for the default ingress, see comments to restrict it to a specific host.
-It is our recommended method to configure network access for production environments.
+This is our recommended method to configure network access for production environments.

 ## Prerequisites